Building brand loyalty today is harder than ever. Consumers have more choices, higher expectations, and lower switching costs than before.

 2. Split-Customer Brand Loyalty

 Split customers are loyal to more than one brand but limit their options to two or three brands.
+Customer brand preference in this group tends to rotate among a small set of trusted names.

 You can quickly turn these consumers into hard-core customers by nudging them a bit.
 But converting them can be challenging since most of them are aware of other options.

 An example of split loyals can include Delta Airlines, United Airlines, and American Airlines.
-A customer may have the best experiences traveling with Delta Airlines, but they can also have positive experiences with American Airlines and United Airlines.
+Customers may have the best experiences traveling with Delta Airlines, but they can also have positive experiences with American Airlines and United Airlines.
 So, the customer will have no problems flying with any of the three airlines.

 3. Shifting-Customer Brand Loyalty